crashappsec/chalk/src/docs/howto-sbom-registry.md

 chalk insert --run-sbom-tools
 ```

-Without optional configuration `Chalk` has now created the SBOM using
+Without optional configuration chalk has now created the SBOM using
 the built-in SBOM generation tool
 [Syft](https://github.com/anchore/syft) and created a
 [CycloneDX](https://www.cyclonedx.org) SBOM.

-When using `--run-sbom-tools`, Chalk added the SBOM to a Chalk report
+When using `--run-sbom-tools`, chalk added the SBOM to a chalk report
-rather than to the Chalk mark.
+rather than to the chalk mark.
 This is because SBOMs can become very
 large documents and would affect global performance.
 Chalk reports are
 sent to a destination location, by default the local filesystem.

-To view the local Chalk report containing the SBOM, in your terminal type
+To view the local chalk report containing the SBOM, in your terminal type

 ```bash
 tail -1 ~/.local/chalk/chalk.log | jq